jonathanmorgan/context_text/README.md

         - You can also use python_utilities.network.http_helper.Http_Helper to connect directly (or requests package) see the sample code in /examples/NLP/OpenCalais_API.py for more details.

+- Tastypie, REST APIs, and user-friendly coding pages

+    Some pages that make it easy for users to code up sourcing in articles use angular JS for presentation, and reference a REST-ful API implemented using TastyPie - [http://tastypieapi.org/](http://tastypieapi.org/).
+TastyPie requires the following python packages:

+    - python-mimeparse
+    - python-dateutil
+    - lxml
+    - defusedxml
+    - pyyaml
+    - django-tastypie

+    requirements-tastypie.txt contains all of these packages, can be used to install them all at once:

+    - `(sudo) pip install -r sourcenet/requirements-tastypie.txt`

 ## Install "research" django project

 - install a django project named "research".